Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

-When maintaining and cleaning, sealants will help protect porous stone.
-They can get soiled from dirt, stained from water based products and oil and even algae/moss growth.
+When maintaining and cleaning, sealants will help protect the porous stone.
+They can get soiled with dirt or stained from water-based products and oil and even algae/moss growth.

 Regular maintenance will keep the appearance of the paving in lovely condition.
 Washing your paved areas thoroughly with soapy water, then brushing to get all the excess off.
 This should be done three or four times a year.

 High pressure washers are not advisable on wet cast paving, nor should common salt be used to de-ice as both these methods will cause damage to the surface area.